zeek/zeek-docs/scripts/base/frameworks/telemetry/main.zeek.rst

    Increment a :zeek:see:`Telemetry::Gauge` by `amount`.

-   :g: The gauge instance.
+   :param g: The gauge instance.

-   :amount: The amount by which to increment the gauge.
+   :param amount: The amount by which to increment the gauge.

    :returns: True if the gauge was incremented successfully.